rwinkhart/sshyp/README.md

 Extensions are available in the [sshyp-labs](https://github.com/rwinkhart/sshyp-labs) repository.

+Bash completions can be enabled by installing your distribution's "bash-completion" package and restarting your terminal.

 # Building
 Since sshyp is written entirely in Python, it doesn't need to be compiled.
 It does, however, need to be packaged for installation.